MuttaqiynDev/chess/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgments

 - ♟️ Chess piece designs from Wikimedia Commons
-- 🎨 Modern UI inspiration from chess.com
 - 🧠 AI algorithms based on classical chess programming techniques
 - 💡 Community feedback and suggestions